 The next thing I’ll need is for you to schedule your presentation slot!
 You can do that here.

-During this slot, you'll either be presenting live on air (on video) and using the chat box, or your presentation will be pre-recorded, and you'll be in the chat box while it's running.
+During this slot, you'll either be presenting live on air (video on) and using the chat box, or your presentation will be pre-recorded, and you'll be in the chat box while it's running.
 Afterwards, you’ll also be able to jump into the Facebook group for an encore (by doing a Facebook live) and to answer any great questions that weren’t answered in your presentation.

 Next is your presentation!
 This is a 20-30 minute talk, for most speakers, that is meant to be more friendly and casual than academic in style.
 We want our attendees to learn something really useful, while enjoying the process.
 Some of you are doing something longer, or perhaps a Q&A after their talk, or a taster session.